-For many abused women, pets are sources of comfort providing strong emotional support.
+For many abused individuals, pets are sources of comfort providing strong emotional support.

 In fact, 98% of Americans consider pets to be companions or members of the family.